GSH High Dose Injection HOMEKIT w/ TeleHealth Physicians Consultation

 – Reduces the effects of stress and anxiety

-A physician will call you within 24 hours of purchase.
+A physician may contact you within 24 hours of purchase if additional information is needed.

 THIS IS A REFRIGERATED PRODUCT AND REQUIRES 1-3 DAY SHIPPING AT CHECKOUT